wusel42/ffgt_packages-v2020.1/tecff-autoupdater-wifi-fallback/README.md

 a fully operative mesh.
 Else the node connects to a visible "Freifunknetz" in client mode and tries to download an update by executing `autoupdater -f`.

+This package needs a very basic /usr/sbin/wpa_supplicant at least.
+This can be supplied by wpa-supplicant-dummy ...

 /etc/config/autoupdater-wifi-fallback
 -------------------------------------